RobTillaart/HX711/README.md

 Some price functions were added to make it easy to use this library for pricing goods or for educational purposes.
-These functions are under discussion if they will stay.
+These functions are under discussion if they will stay in the library.
 For weight conversion functions see https://github.com/RobTillaart/weight

 - **float get_price(uint8_t times = 1)** idem.